-Mitigation One of: Name of Mitigation Baseline": The Values represent baseline estimates "All": Values are for Post Mitigation estimates assuming all the proposed mitigations are in place.
+Column Description Risk Name of Risk Tranche Name of Tranche Year Year for which the Value pertains to Mitigation One of: Name of Mitigation Baseline": The Values represent baseline estimates All": Values are for Post Mitigation estimates assuming all the proposed mitigations are in place.
 Attribute One of: Name of MAVF Attribute: e.g., for PG&E, "Safety", "Electric Reliability" "Overall": Values represent the overall MARS score, or are not related to Attributes (e.g., likelihood estimates are not related to Attributes) Value Numerical value Result Type See table below for valid Result Types Estimate Quality "High", "Medium", "Low".
-The qualitative degree of certainty/confidence associated with the output.
-See discussion in the Estimate Quality section below.
+The qualitative degree of certainty/confi associated with the output.
+See discussion in the Estimate Quality s below.
 Confidence Interval Quantitative confidence interval of estimate/calculation.
 This field is only populated with numerical values if such values are applicable and can be readily determined based on available data and established statistical principles, otherwise "N/A".